vijayanant/Confer/README.md

 }
 ```

-**TODO**

-- Include a complete, runnable example.
-- Show how to handle errors.
-- Publish to crates.io, include the crate version.
+Refer to the example in the repo for using the watch api.

 ## Contributing
-Confer is an open-source project, and contributions are welcome!
-If you find
+Confer is a personal project aimed at learning.
+Even so, your contributions are
-something interesting or have suggestions, feel free to open an issue or better
+welcome!
+If you find something interesting or have suggestions, feel free to
-send us a pull request.
+open an issue or better send a pull request.

-If you'd like to contribute, please follow these guidelines:

-- **Fork the repository:** Start by creating your own fork of the Confer
-repository on GitHub.

-- **Create a branch:** Create a new branch in your fork for the feature or bug
-fix you're working on.

-- **Make your changes:** Implement your changes, ensuring that they adhere to
-the project's coding style and include appropriate tests.

-- **Submit a pull request:** Once you're satisfied with your changes, submit a
-pull request to the main Confer repository.

 We appreciate your contributions!